By Mayo Clinic Staff

 - Change your socks often.
 Change socks or hose once or twice a day, drying your feet thoroughly each time.
 You may want to try pantyhose with cotton soles.
 Use over-the-counter foot powders to help absorb sweat.

 - Air your feet.
 Go barefoot when you can, or at least slip out of your shoes now and then.

-Surgical options.
+- Surgical options.
 Mayo Clinic surgeons developed an effective surgical treatment for hyperhidrosis more than 70 years ago.
-Over the years, Mayo surgeons have been at the forefront of developing surgical techniques to improve results, speed recovery time and reduce side effects of hyperhidrosis surgery.
+Mayo surgeons have been at the forefront of developing surgical techniques to improve results, speed recovery time and reduce side effects of hyperhidrosis surgery.

-- Oral medications.
-These may include medicines that block nerve impulses to sweat glands to reduce sweat output.
+- Oral medications that block nerve impulses to sweat glands

-Surgery is generally reserved for severe cases of hyperhidrosis, when more-conservative treatments have failed.
+Surgery is generally reserved for severe cases of hyperhidrosis, when other treatments have failed.
 At Mayo Clinic, surgery is most successful in treating hand and underarm hyperhidrosis.
 If excessive sweating occurs just in your armpits, removing the sweat glands there may help.
-At Mayo Clinic, this can be accomplished via liposuction through very small incisions.
+At Mayo Clinic, this can be accomplished with liposuction through very small incisions.

 Many Mayo doctors perform hyperhidrosis nerve surgeries through just one small incision, typically measuring less than 1/2 inch (1 centimeter).
 This can shorten recovery time and reduce postoperative pain.

 Mayo Clinic works with hundreds of insurance companies and is an in-network provider for millions of people.
 In most cases, Mayo Clinic doesn't require a physician referral.
 Some insurers require referrals or may have additional requirements for certain medical care.
 All appointments are prioritized on the basis of medical need.